 No matter where you live, you can always call 211 and then ask for help.
 The 211 operators can connect you with local charities, non-profits, churches, synagogues, volunteer groups and food pantries.
 Explain your current situation, then ask if any supplemental benefits are available to help you out.
 These groups provide everything from free rides to the doctor to housecleaning services as well as help paying your rent, heating and cooling bills.
 Don’t feel bad asking for help.
 These services only exist for this reason!

 You May Qualify for Legal Assistance

-For more information on either supplemental or disability benefits, talk to a lawyer.
-It’s the best way to ensure you get the most benefits you qualify for significantly faster.
-In addition, legal assistance makes you 2x more likely to get approved for disability benefits the first time you apply!
+For more information on either SSI or SSDI benefits, talk to a lawyer.
+It’s the best way to ensure you get the most benefits you qualify for much faster.
+In addition, legal assistance makes you nearly 3x more likely to get benefits!

-What’s more, the SSA often denies claims from eligible applicants over basic paperwork errors.
-(Yes, even accidental ones!)
-An attorney can either ensure your application’s error-free or handle your appeal after your claim’s denial.
-All disability lawyers work on contingency, so you’ll owe $0 in fees unless your case wins.
-And if you do win, then you’ll only pay a small, one-time fee.
+What’s more, the SSA often denies claims from people who actually qualify over basic paperwork mistakes.
+An attorney can either ensure your claim is free of mistakes or handle your appeal after your claim’s denial.
+All disability lawyers work on contingency.
+That means you’ll owe $0 in fees unless your case wins.
+And if you do win, then you’ll only pay one small fee.

 Want free expert claim help without leaving your home?
 Click the button below to sign up for a free phone call during regular weekday business hours: